adepeter/django-violations/README.md

 ## Acknowledgement

-- A big heart to Sammy Bala.
+- A big heart to Sammy Bala http://github.com/samailabala.
 - Thanks to Stephen Efe.